-Travelling around Iceland during the winter allows visitors to partake in countless unique tour opportunities including dog sledging, ice caving, and glacier hiking.
-Circumnavigating the Ring Road also allows plenty of opportunities to see the dazzling Northern Lights, one of Iceland’s greatest draws.
-To top it all off, you'll visit countless Icelandic towns and villages, delving into their compelling surrounding attractions, and learning more about the local culture.
+Traveling around Iceland during the winter allows visitors to partake in countless unique tour opportunities, including dog sledding, ice caving, and glacier hiking.
+Circumnavigating the Ring Road also allows plenty of opportunities to see the dazzling Northern Lights, one of Iceland's greatest draws.
+To top it all off, you'll visit countless Icelandic towns and villages, delving into their compelling surrounding attractions and learning more about the local culture.

 You will also visit stunning sites such as Jökulsárlón Glacier Lagoon and the Vatnajökull glacier national park in the south, the dramatic Lake Mývatn geothermal area and lava fields in the north, and the black beaches of the Snæfellsnes Peninsula in the west.

-To top it off, you can choose from a variety of amazing activities and excursions during your trip, from snowmobiling to snorkelling, dog sledding to whale watching.
-Adding tours to your Self-Drive is a perfect way to get some added thrill into your holiday, and saving money at the same time.
+To top it off, you can choose from a variety of amazing activities and excursions during your trip, from snowmobiling to snorkeling, dog sledding to whale watching.
+Adding tours to your Self-Drive is a perfect way to get some added thrill into your holiday and save money at the same time.

-Another of this tour's many benefits is the ability to take it slow; self-drive tours allow a level of independence, within the itinerary, that leaves you in charge of your holiday experience.
-During this 15-day excursion, you will be spending a number of nights in the same location, allowing you to savour the attractions and activities of the day, - and as you'll have a 4x4 vehicle, you'll have peace of mind while travelling in this winter wonderland.
+Another of this tour's many benefits is taking it slow.
+Self-drive tours allow a level of independence within the itinerary that leaves you in charge of your holiday experience.
+During this 15-day excursion, you will be spending several nights in the same location, allowing you to savor the attractions and activities of the day.
+As you'll have a 4x4 vehicle, you'll have peace of mind while traveling in this winter wonderland.
 Your road safety is paramount.

 Don't just sit at home!
 Hurry now and make sure to secure your 15-day self-drive tour and discover everything Iceland has in store during the beautiful winter months.
 Check availability by choosing a date.

-Welcome to Iceland, and to the beginning of your fifteen-day adventure discovering all of the amazing sights, sounds and experiences found here.
-First things first, you’ll arrive into Keflavík International Airport, located on the haunting Reykjanes Peninsula, where you will start your adventure.
-After collecting your bags and vehicle, take off on the journey towards Iceland’s capital city, Reykjavík.
+Welcome to Iceland and the beginning of your fifteen-day adventure discovering all of the amazing sights, sounds, and experiences found here.
+First things first, you'll arrive at Keflavík International Airport, located on the haunting Reykjanes Peninsula, where you will start your adventure.
+After collecting your bags and vehicle, take off on the journey towards Iceland's capital city, Reykjavík.

-Travelling through the volcanic landscapes of Reykjanes, you’ll be immediately overcome with Iceland’s untouched and undeveloped nature.
-The coastline is cragged, worn and ever-changing, whilst distant mountains and rocky hillsides line the horizon.
+Traveling through the volcanic landscapes of Reykjanes, you'll be immediately overcome with Iceland's untouched and undeveloped nature.
+The coastline is cragged, worn, and ever-changing, while distant mountains and rocky hillsides line the horizon.

-Finally, you will arrive at the planet’s northernmost capital where you will check into your accommodation, then head out for some urban exploration.
-Depending on the time of your flight, you may have ample opportunity to check out some of Reykjavík’s most recognised cultural landmarks, including the likes of Hallgrímskirkja Lutheran Church, Harpa Concert Hall and Perlan Museum and Observation Deck.
+Finally, you will arrive at the planet's northernmost capital, where you will check into your accommodation, then head out for some urban exploration.
+Depending on the time of your flight, you may have ample opportunity to check out some of Reykjavík's most recognized cultural landmarks, including the likes of Hallgrímskirkja Lutheran Church, Harpa Concert Hall, and Perlan Museum and Observation Deck.

 Alternatively, if you happen to arrive in the evening, why not unearth the city's famous nightlife, delving into its acclaimed restaurants and bars?
 You can also head out to scout for the northern lights, for they might be dancing above in the sky for you.

 Today, you will be heading north for a stay in the town of Borgarnes.
-First, however, there are a number of memorable attractions that demand your attention, the first of which are the waterfalls, Hraunfossar.
+First, however, several memorable attractions demand your attention, the first of which are the waterfalls, Hraunfossar.

-Hraunfossar (translating to “Lava Falls”) are a series of waterfalls seeping through rivulets originating from Hallmundarhraun lava field.
-The lava field itself originally formed after an eruption of one of the volcanoes that lay beneath Langjökull glacier.
-Nearby, you’ll pay a visit to another waterfall, Barnafoss which is known for its striking blue shade.
+Hraunfossar (translating to "Lava Falls") are a series of waterfalls seeping through rivulets originating from Hallmundarhraun lava field.
+The lava field initially formed after an eruption of one of the volcanoes beneath Langjökull glacier.
+Nearby, you'll pay a visit to another waterfall, Barnafoss, which is known for its striking blue shade.

-And what’s the best way to end a day of sightseeing?
+And what's the best way to end a day of sightseeing?
 Relaxing in heated water, of course!
-Thankfully, a visit to Krauma geothermal baths in order; here, you’ll be able to enjoy the benefits of water originating from Europe’s most powerful hot spring, Deildartunguhver.
-To achieve a comfortable bathing temperature, this output is blended with glacial water from an ice cap known as 'Ok', creating an authentically soothing, all-natural spa experience.
+Thankfully, a visit to Krauma geothermal baths is in order.
+Here, you'll be able to enjoy the benefits of water originating from Europe's most powerful hot spring, Deildartunguhver.
+This output is blended with glacial water from an ice cap known as 'Ok' to achieve a comfortable bathing temperature, creating an authentically soothing, all-natural spa experience.

 There is also the possibility to try your hand at caving during the day.
-Depending on your choice, you could explore the glittering ice cave tunnels in Langjökull glacier, or alternatively, delve into the craggy, subterranean world of Víðgelmir Cave, Iceland's longest lava cave.
+Depending on your choice, you could explore the glittering ice cave tunnels in Langjökull glacier or delve into the craggy, subterranean world of Víðgelmir Cave, Iceland's longest lava cave.

-Your third day will see you heading northwest onto the beloved Snæfellsnes Peninsula, otherwise referred to as “Iceland in Miniature” thanks to the eclectic nature of its attractions.
-As this colloquialism suggests, the peninsula is positively brimming with points of interests, ranging from glaciers to waterfalls to mountain.
+Your third day will see you heading northwest onto the beloved Snæfellsnes Peninsula, otherwise referred to as "Iceland in Miniature" thanks to the eclectic nature of its attractions.
+As this colloquialism suggests, the peninsula is positively brimming with points of interest, ranging from glaciers to waterfalls to mountains.

-One of the peninsula’s greatest highlights is the “mountain like an arrowhead”, Kirkjufell, as showcased in HBO’s fantasy epic, Game of Thrones.
-As Iceland’s most photographed mountain, it is almost a requirement to bag your own snapshot of this magnificent feature.
-Nearby, by Stykkishólmur township, are also well-known locations from 'The Secret Life of Walter Mitty', if you feel like skateboarding.
+One of the peninsula's greatest highlights is the "mountain like an arrowhead", Kirkjufell, as showcased in HBO's fantasy epic, Game of Thrones.
+As Iceland's most photographed mountain, it is almost required to bag your snapshot of this magnificent feature.
+Nearby, by Stykkishólmur township, are well-known locations from 'The Secret Life of Walter Mitty', if you feel like skateboarding.

-Another of Snæfellsnes’ major attractions is the 700,000-year-old glacier, Snæfellsjökull, the namesake of this region’s national park.
-The glacier was made famous by the Jules Verne novel, Journey to the Centre of the Earth, but has since gone on to be one of the country’s most alluring points of interests.
-In 1993, some Icelanders even believed Snæfellsjökull to be the proposed landing spot for an ancient, alien civilisation.
+Another of Snæfellsnes' major attractions is the 700,000-year-old glacier, Snæfellsjökull, the namesake of this region's national park.
+The glacier was made famous by the Jules Verne novel - Journey to the Centre of the Earth - but has since become one of the country's most alluring points of interest.
+In 1993, some Icelanders even believed Snæfellsjökull to be the proposed landing spot for an ancient, alien civilization.

 Of course, there are plenty of other things to see and do during your time on the peninsula.
 For one, why not make a stop at the beach Ytri-Tunga, known as one of the prime seal-spotting stops in Iceland?

-Whilst here, a voyage into Vatnshellir Cave can be added as an extra tour activity.
-Descending a spiralling staircase, you will gain a firsthand impression of this dazzling lava tube, taking time out to appreciate its raw, rustic colours and goblin-like rock structures.
+While here, a voyage into Vatnshellir Cave can be added as an extra tour activity.
+Descending a spiraling staircase, you will gain a firsthand impression of this dazzling lava tube, taking time out to appreciate its raw, rustic colors and goblin-like rock structures.

 Once again, this evening you will be staying in accommodation in the Borgarfjörður area.

 The Tröll peninsula, an untouched mountainous region, is next on your list of discoveries.
-This area has long been considered to be home of countless magical creatures, including ‘The Hidden Folk’, Elves and, of course, Trolls.
+This area has long been home to countless magical creatures, including ‘The Hidden Folk’, Elves, and, of course, Trolls.
 The peninsula is a beloved spot for hikers and horse riders, and during the winter, becomes the home of off-piste skiing in Iceland.

 On the evening of your fourth day, you’ll be staying in Iceland’s unofficial capital of the north, Akureyri.
-If you are lucky, the Northern Lights will make an appearance, but they are often very well visible in the high north.
+If you are lucky, the Northern Lights will appear, but they are often very well visible in the high north.